MrVaibhavChamp/Paper-Summarizer/README.md

 Run the UI separately by running Streamlit app

 `streamlit run ui.py` command.
 It connects to the Pathway's backend API automatically, and the UI frontend will run on your browser.

-### Run with Docker

-1. Create `.env` file in the root directory of the project as described above.

-2. From the project root folder, open your terminal and run `docker compose up`.

-3. Navigate to `localhost:8502` on your browser when docker installation is successful.

 ### Run with Conda with a Linux-VM/WSL (windows) or linux/macOS terminal (linux/macOS)